-The Planning Panel (the Panel) is an independent appeal body established in April 2009, under the Land Planning and Development (Guernsey) Law, 2005 (the 2005 Law) to determine appeals against planning decisions made by the Development & Planning Authority.
+The Planning Panel (the Panel) is an independent appeal body established in April 2009, under the Land Planning and Development (Guernsey) Law, 2005 ("the 2005 Law") to determine appeals against planning decisions made by the Authority.

-The Panel and Tribunal have their own Secretariat and the Panel's Secretary is independent of the Development & Planning Authority1.
+The Panel and Tribunal have their own Secretariat and the Panel's Secretary is independent of the Development & Planning Authority ("the Authority")3.